-Imagine where you work, the median women earns 33% less than the median man where you work.
+Imagine where you work, the median women earns 33% less than the median man.
 Although your workplace is gender balanced with 50:50 men:women, the pay gap exists because 1 in 4 of managers and 3 in 4 of the lowest paid admin staff are women.
 How long will it take for the pay gap to disappear assuming that all future recruitment at all levels have 50:50 candidate pools with men and women equally likely to be appointed to the role?

 Up to 25 years i.e. a generation